Lots of things have already happened in the new millennium.

-The Celebration Year 2000 – marking the Bicentenary of Thomas Holloway’s birth – provided an opportunity to both look back at Royal Holloway’s beginnings and to make future plans.
+This marked the bicentenary of Thomas Holloway’s birth and provided an opportunity to look back at Royal Holloway’s beginnings and to make future plans.

 The Windsor Building and new halls of residence

-Sophie Christiansen, the winner of five Paralympic Gold medals, graduated in Mathematics in 2011.
-As a mark of her achievements, the College now has a golden post box on campus.
+Sophie Christiansen, who graduated in Mathematics in 2011, won five (now eight!)
+Paralympic Gold medals in 2012.
+As a mark of her achievements, we now have a golden post box on campus.

 A new estate plan

-In 2013, we launched our estate plan, which details our plans for improving our campus, including the building of a magnificent new Library and Student Services Centre.
+In 2013, we launched our estate plan, which included a new Library and Student Services Centre.

 The Diamond Jubilee